 Even if not much has changed, it’s wise to review your court orders regularly, perhaps every year or every other year.
 It is best to have an attorney help you with the review in case laws have changed and your current child custody court orders could be affected.

 At Springs Law Group, our mission is to make sure you and your family are legally protected and supported.
-Give us a call today to set up a free in-person or over-the-phone consultation.
+Give a Colorado Springs child support lawyer a call today to set up a free in-person or over-the-phone consultation.
 The initial consultation is free of charge and confidential.

-Child support modification is the legal term used to describe any changes made in your child support agreement.
+Child support modification is the legal term used to describe any changes made in your agreement.
 These changes could include an increase or decrease in your payment.
-Child support modification can be considered when circumstances change.
+Child raising payments can be modified when circumstances change.

-At Springs Law Group, we understand the nuances of a child support modification case.
+Our Colorado Springs lawyers understand the nuances of a child support modification case.
 Consequently, we are able to help you through the process, ensuring the best available outcome.

-Of course, above anyone else, child support lawyers can offer you the best modification tips.
+Of course, above anyone else, child support attorneys in Colorado Springs can offer you the best modification tips.
 Come visit Springs Law Group for your free personalized consultation to learn more.
 Until then, the following are some general tips to help you begin the modification process:

 Child custody modification is making changes to your child custody arrangements after your agreement has been made.
 This could include changing the custodial parent or could simply imply one parent desires more visitation time with the child.
 The process for child custody modification follows many of the same steps for child support modification described above.